-Arthur Sculley is the co-founder of Traaktor Limited, London: a digital financial service company.
+Arthur Sculley is the co-founder and chairman of Tractr Limited, London: a digital financial service company.

 He is a former banker, technology executive, lecturer and consultant to governments, banks and corporations.
 He co-authored the business book B2B Exchanges in 1999 which is still used by business schools.

 For 25 years Arthur held jobs in corporate banking, corporate finance and asset management at JP Morgan in New York, Hong Kong, Singapore and London, including head of JP Morgan’s global private bank and Managing Director.
 In the mid 1990s as an entrepreneur, he became a leader in B2B technology for financial services, co-founding and chairing the first B2B financial services software as a service company, IntraLinks in New York in 1996 and later CreditTrade (NYSE:ICE) in London.